se-buw/abt/README.md

 ## Running the code
 1. Navigate to the ros2_ws in the terminal (ros2 workspace : cd ros2_ws)
-2. execute the command <colcon build>
+2. execute the command <colcon build> or for particular packages use command colcon build --packages-select <name-of-pkg>
 3. execute the command <source install/setup.bash>
 4. Run the desired file by executing the command : ros2 run <package name> <access name>
    Access name is the same as the file name without the extension (e.g. .py for python)